CasperStaahl/QIC-Mini-Project/README.md

 ## State of the art

+[1] describes the algorithm that I use, as described in the sequel.
+They extend Grover's algorithm to work for an unknown amount of solutions, such that a solutions is almost certain to be found.
+The method present in [1] is generalized in [2] to what is know as Quantum amplitude amplification.

+[1] : Boyer, Michel, et al. "Tight bounds on quantum searching."
+Fortschritte der Physik: Progress of Physics 46.4‐5 (1998): 493-505.
+[2] : Brassard, Gilles, and Peter Hoyer.
+"An exact quantum polynomial-time algorithm for Simon's problem."
+Proceedings of the Fifth Israeli Symposium on Theory of Computing and Systems.
+IEEE, 1997.

 ## Method

 The algorithm below serves as a high-level overview, and hopefully convinces you that the solution will work.